Schiiss/UofC-AI-Agents-Lecture/README.md

 ```
 Congratulations, you have now landed data into the Gold layer!

+You have also completed another learning objective!

+✅ Learning Objective: How to leverage AI to enrich data.

 ### 📝 Questions to Consider

 - Is the data ready for AI to use it?